domichel/black_star_theremin/README.md

 I made a separated DC regulated supply for the filaments.
 It is on a separated page named DC_Heater_Supply.sch.

 You are welcome with comments or discussions.
 For that, please use that thread http://www.thereminworld.com/Forums/T/32379/diy-theremin-project?Page=0 on the Theremin World forum.
-You can also open an issue here.
+It you prefer, You can open an issue here.

 Copyright Dominique Michel 2018
 This documentation describes the Black Star Theremin and is licensed under the CERN OHL v.
 1.2 or later.